pinkbunkadoo/matey/README.md

 ## What is this?

-Matey is a basic 2d animation tool intended for quickly roughing out ideas.
+Matey is a bare-bones 2d animation tool intended for quickly roughing out your ideas with as few obstacles and bewildering choices as possible.
 No fancy pens or brushes.
 Just simple lines.

 Pen strokes are vector based, allowing for a reduced memory footprint and file size, as well as the ability to manipulate them after they have been put to